Purpose | Permits Issued | Excavation Information | Licensing Fees

 Right-of-Way Contractor License Application

 Any person wishing to perform work in the public right-of-way, regardless of the nature of the work, is required to obtain a right-of-way contractors license prior to performing the work.
-A $35 fee is due with the submittal of the application.
-A $95 fee is due at the time of issuance of the license.
-These are one time fees not annual fees, although new fees are charged.
+A $130 fee is due with the submittal of the application.
+This is a one time fee, not an annual fee.